amfahmy29/SFND_RADAR/README.md

 selecting the target cells is done by practice and trys to et the best result for the output

-*1-set the number of Training cells for each dimension Tr and Td. pick the number of guard cells Gr and Gd.
+*set the number of Training cells for each dimension Tr and Td. pick the number of guard cells Gr and Gd.

-*2-pick an offset.
+*pick an offset.

 ```
 %Select the number of Training Cells in both the dimensions.